Ski Holidays in La Villa, Italy

 La Villa is part of the Alta Badia ski area and also is linked to the Sella Ronda circuit, with lifts by Corvara and Colfosco.
 The majority of the runs are best suited for beginners and intermediates, while experts will find better runs in Val Gardena which is lift linked from Corvara.
 The snow coverage here can be a bit unpredictable.

 La Villa Ski Resort

-The village itself is a beautiful village situated in a valley, and has some amazing scenery.
-It can get busy during weekends when people flock here from the major north Italian cities.
+The resort itself is a beautiful village situated in a valley, and has some amazing scenery.
+Quiet during the week, the resort comes alive when Italians head there for their weekend skiing trips.

 Skiing in La Villa

 The resort provides skiers with 130 km slopes and 53 lifts of different types.
 The slopes itself are classified as 50% easy, 45% intermediate and 5% in difficult runs.
 With the "Dolomiti Superskipass" the area is connected with the neighbour skiing area "Val Gardena" also, so that you get a lot of additional skiing opportunities.
 Those hoping to observe some great competition can witness the most challenging giant slalom of the ski world cup, which takes place every year in La Villa.

 The Alpin - Skiresort Alta Badia has an altitude between 1500 m and 2500 m.
 Alta Badia itselfs joins on one end the north-east-corner of the Sella Group.

 The Sella Group is surrounded in the south by the Marmolada and the Porta Vescovo/Belvedere, in the west by the Langkofel with the Seiser Alm, in the north by the Puez Group and a little bit away, in the east, by the Kreuzkoffelgruppe.